johntalton/tca9548a/README.md

 ## Concept
-The TCA provides a managment layer that exposes channels.
+The TCA provides a management layer that exposes channels.
 Each channel is an I²C bus segment that can extends the host I²C bus.
-The managment layer allow for forking and joining these channels.
+The management layer allow for forking and joining these channels.

 As such, zero or more channel can extend the host bus.
 Allowing for the host bus to address directly all connected devices to the unified channels.